Icing for Injuries, Tendinitis, and Inflammation

 Not sure when to use ice or heat?
-Get a quick overview in The Great Ice vs. Heat Confusion Debacle, or a detailed look at why you should (almost) never ice low back pain.
+Get a quick overview in Ice versus Heat for Pain and Injury, or a detailed look at why you should (almost) never ice low back pain.
 In general, heating is better for almost anything that isn’t a fresh injury.

 Icing — “cryotherapy” for therapy geeks — is an essential injury management skill.
 Everyone should understand icing the same way everyone knows how to put on a Band-Aid.
-It is a cheap, effective, drugless method for relieving the pain of injuries.
-Safe application of ice to your skin can relieve symptoms from sprains, strains, bruises, and tendinitis — virtually any situation in which superficial tissues are inflamed by trauma.
-Icing could also assist recovery from repetitive strain injuries like tendinitis or iliotibial band syndrome, although that is less clear.
+It is a cheap, effective, drugless method for taking the edge off the pain of fresh injuries.
+Safe application of ice to your skin can relieve symptoms from sprains, strains, bruises, and tendinitis — virtually any situation in which superficial tissues are inflamed by recent trauma.
+Icing could also assist recovery from repetitive strain injuries like tendinitis or iliotibial band syndrome… although that is much less clear.

-There is one important kernel of truth in this attempt to debunk icing: inflammation is indeed biology business as usual, a normal part of healing.
-But not everything “normal” in biology is wise and good and never needs to be controlled or treated.1 Diarrhea is natural, too!
-Inflammation can get out of hand, and we know that at least some of it is actually “bad” biology that does not benefit us in any way.2
+- The inflammation associated with fresh injuries is indeed mostly biology business as usual, a normal “side effect” of healing.
+But not all of it!
+Not everything “normal” in biology is wise and good and never needs to be controlled or treated.4 Diarrhea is natural, too, but it can get out of hand.
+Inflammation can too, and we know that at least some of it is actually “bad” biology, an evolution-powered error.5

 If it works, it is useful mainly where tissue are damaged and/or “inflamed.”
-(Although some things that we think of as “inflamed” aren’t actually inflamed.
+(Although some things that we think of as “inflamed” may not actually be inflamed.
 And vice versa!
 More about this below.)

 Icing is primarily an analgesic — a pain-reliever — and not an actual treatment.
 That is, it doesn’t “fix” anything.
 Use it like you use ibuprofen.
 It may help to resolve chronic problems (much more about this below), but it’s mostly intended to simply numb painfully inflamed or other hurting tissues.